Monday, February 16, 2026

 USS Gerald R. Ford Completes Rigorous Shock Trials, Proving Combat Resilience

-The USS Gerald R. Ford is the newest and technologically advanced addition to the U.S. Navy’s fleet of aircraft carriers.
-It has completed Full Ship Shock Trials, a requirement that validates shock hardness while demonstrating operational sustainability in simulated combat conditions.
-Four months into the tests, the carrier was subjected to three underwater blasts, each weighing 40,000 pounds, and each one slightly closer to the vessel.
+The USS Gerald R. Ford, the newest and most advanced U.S. Navy aircraft carrier, has completed Full Ship Shock Trials to validate its shock resistance and operational sustainability in combat conditions.
+Over four months, the carrier endured three underwater blasts, each weighing 40,000 pounds and progressively closer to the ship.

 “The Navy designed the Ford-class carrier using advanced computer modeling methods, testing, and analysis to ensure the ships are hardened to withstand harsh battle conditions,” said Capt.
 Brian Metcalf, manager for the Navy’s future aircraft carrier program office, PMS 378.
 The trials had been specifically aimed at ensuring that the integrated combat systems performed on Ford as designed to demonstrate the ability of the ship to sustain formidable shocks and continue operations under extreme conditions.